A student captures video of Indigenous leaders at a news conference

 An immersive graduate fellowship

-The Walter Cronkite School of Journalism and Mass Communication is partnering with Native American Journalists Association (NAJA) and ICT (formerly Indian Country Today) to support an outstanding NAJA member to pursue a master’s degree in the 2023-2024 school year and produce content for the national ICT audience.
+The Walter Cronkite School of Journalism and Mass Communication is partnering with Indigenous Journalists Association (formerly Native American Journalists Association) and ICT to support an outstanding Indigenous Journalists Association (IJA) member to pursue a master’s degree in the 2024-2025 academic school year and produce content for the national ICT audience.

 What master’s programs can you pursue?